 Reckless ‘power’ or ‘honest mistake’?
-Sarah Palin and New York Times lawyers make their final case in libel trial
+Palin’s and New York Times’s lawyers make their final cases in libel trial

 “There was no conspiracy.
 This was a mess-up.
 This was a goof,” he said.
 “And yes, it stinks, but because we value the First Amendment, we tolerate it because nothing was done intentionally.”

-The federal jury on Friday afternoon began deliberating the case, the first libel case against the Times to got to trial in the U.S. in nearly two decades.
+The federal jury on Friday afternoon began deliberating the case, the first libel case against the Times to got to trial in the United States in nearly two decades.
 Since Palin, the 2008 Republican nominee for vice president, is a public figure, her lawyers must prove not only that the Times defamed her but that the paper was motivated by “actual malice.”
 If they prevail, either now or on appeal, the case could upend the long-standing protections afforded journalists writing about prominent people.

-The editorial in question, entitled “America’s Lethal Politics,” was written just hours after a June 2017 shooting attack on a group of Republican lawmakers at a Virginia baseball field — and heavily rewritten on deadline by James Bennet, then the Times’s editorial-page editor.
+The editorial in question, titled “America’s Lethal Politics,” was written just hours after a June 2017 shooting attack on a group of Republican lawmakers at a Virginia baseball field — and heavily rewritten on deadline by James Bennet, then the Times’s editorial page editor.
 The original draft took note of a campaign map published Palin’s political action committee in 2011 that placed stylized crosshairs over several Democratic congressional districts, including the one in Tucson where then-Rep. Gabrielle Giffords was later injured in a mass shooting that killed six people.

 But Bennet, in his edits, drew a direct line by inserting the phrase “the link to political incitement was clear.”
 After a torrent of criticism alerted his staff to the error, he testified earlier this week, the Times corrected the editorial the following day.